JinYSun/D-GCAN/README.md

 ## Usage

 If you want to retrain the model, please put the molecule's SMILES files in to data directory and run [D-GCAN](https://github.com/JinYSun/D-GCAN/tree/main/DGCAN/DGCAN.py).
 The test set can be replaced by changing the path.
+It is recommended to retrain the model before predicting.
+The process will take less than 15 minutes.
 It is as simple as

 ```
 import train